CS-433/ml-project-2-transcripted_cherry/README.md

 -	`take_log`: a boolean value indicating whether the log of certain columns should be taken (True) or not (False).
 -	`columns_log`: a list of column names for which the log should be taken if `take_log` is True.
 Needs a preanalyzation of the columns, recommended for columns that show a skewed distribution.
 #### Filtering bad detected nuclei:
--	`Remove_blur_lapl`: a boolean value indicating whether the blurred nuclei detected by the Laplacian should be removed (True) or not (False)
+-	`remove_blur_lapl`: a boolean value indicating whether the blurred nuclei detected by the Laplacian should be removed (True) or not (False)
--	`Remove_blur_lapl_treshold`: Integer value that defines the threshold.
+-	`remove_blur_lapl_treshold`: Integer value that defines the threshold.
 Rows that contain a blur value for the Laplacian below this threshold are removed.
 -	`remove_blur_ski`: a boolean value indicating whether the blurred nuclei detected based on the discrimination level of blur should be removed (True) or not (False)
--	`Remove_blur_lapl_treshold`: Value between 0 and 1.
+-	`remove_blur_lapl_treshold`: Value between 0 and 1.
 Values below this threshold are removed.
 -	`remove_similarity`: a boolean value indicating whether the nuclei with a certain similarity level should be removed or not.
 -	`similarity_threshold`: a Value between 0 and 1.
 Values below this threshold are removed.